-With that said, there are also some serious differences between the Series 9 and SE 2 - and you'll need to know about them in order to pick up the right watch.
+With that said, there are also some serious differences between the Series 9 and SE 2 - and you'll need to know about them to pick up the right watch.

 Below, we run through everything you need to know, including the distinctions between price, design, features, and more.

-Starting at $219 / £219, the Apple Watch SE 2 is still comfortably the cheaper option of these two devices, despite the fact that the Series 9 begins at the same $399 / £399 tag as its predecessors.
+Starting at $219 / £219, the Apple Watch SE 2 is still comfortably the cheaper option of these two devices, even though the Series 9 begins at the same $399 / £399 tag as its predecessors.

 As we'll explore below, there are also countless different case finishes, case sizes, cellular options, and band options to pick from, and these can all have a big impact on the price in your basket.

 At the very least, you can expect to pay at least $150 / £150 more for the Series 9, so keep that in mind when digesting the differences below.

 While the Apple Watch SE 2 features the same design profile we saw in the Apple Watch Series 4-6, the Series 9 continues the next progression of Apple's trademark square watch design.

 The Series 9 offers no proper exterior design differences from what we got with the Series 7 and Series 8, meaning it's still only offered in 41mm and 45mm case sizes.
 The SE 2, meanwhile, is available in 40mm and 44mm.

 As ever, you'll also have to decide whether you want the 'GPS' or 'GPS + Cellular' version of either of these devices, and it's also important to know there are price differences between these case sizes, too.